 There are also some reports of headaches, stomach pain, and allergic reactions.

-In addition to these side effects, there have been a few isolated cases where stevia has been found to cause dizziness or other neurological symptoms in specific individuals (particularly children).
+In addition to these side effects, stevia has been found to cause dizziness or other neurological symptoms in a small number of people (especially children) in a few isolated cases.
 This can be especially concerning because it’s hard to determine if you are one of those people until you’ve tried using the herb for an extended period.
-Because there haven’t been any long-term studies on the effects of stevia consumption on humans (or animals), it’s unclear whether this is a genuine risk or not.
+Because there haven’t been any long-term studies on the effects of stevia consumption on humans (or animals), it’s unclear whether this is a genuine risk.

 More research is needed to determine if there are any serious side effects from prolonged consumption of stevia.